ARUP-NGS/BMFtools/MANUAL.md

     TODO: Fill in details on these tags.
     VCF Header Fields:
     * BMF_PASS: 1 if variant passes, 0 otherwise.
+    * BMF_QUANT
-    * ADP: Number of unique observations for allele.
+    * ADP_PASS: Number of high-confidence unique observations for allele.
+    * ADP_ALL: Number of all unique observations for each allele, inc. both low- and high-confidence
     * ADPO: Number of overlapping read pair observations for allele.
     * ADPD: Number of duplex observations for allele.
     * ADPR: Number of original reversed observations for allele.